qmk/qmk_firmware/docs/keycodes_basic.md

 These keycodes are not part of the Keyboard/Keypad usage page.
 The `SYSTEM_` keycodes are found in the Generic Desktop page, and the rest are located in the Consumer page.

 Note that some of these keycodes are OS-dependent.
+For example, on MacOS supports the keycodes `KC_MEDIA_FAST_FORWARD` and `KC_MEDIA_REWIND` in addition to `KC_MEDIA_NEXT_TRACK` and `KC_MEDIA_PREV_TRACK`: those extra keycodes skip within the current track when held, but skip the entire track like the latter keycodes when tapped.

 |Key                    |Aliases  |Description                  |
 |-----------------------|---------|-----------------------------|